chlee-tabin/mtsa-tutorial/README.md

 A:HNF4A-ChMod_chr10:11917871-11917984_[chr10:11917842-11918013]	1170	0	1667	2775	1357	292	1051	475	283	1013	653	467	377	0	469	2180	1211	1168	433	1737	847	0	0	655	5782	0	446	811	2307	180	3102	235	6741	461	1042	91	330	986	106	3065	0	383	0	1204	386	423	4066	1032	646	0	702	3343	936	462	963	950	720	0	0	840	14	3556	0	1981	1090	1598	0	728	187	2717	0	780	1274	497	0	0	4609	2824	204	1626	801	0	414	235	531	1602	0	611	443	618	418	0	888	698	598	389	633	251	1421	959
 ```

-I have used the tidyverse code to generate the formatted matrices (which I can provide to you if you are interested), but I think for a bioinformatician this would be very straightforward to generate.
+You can use your own code (i.e. tidyverse in R) to generate the formatted matrices.
+This would be very straightforward to generate for a bioinformatician.

-(Of course, for each files, the **order** of sequence and read counts should match.)
+(Of course, for each file, the **order** of sequence and read counts should match.)

 ## Deciding the cut-off of DNA counts (and assessing the quality of the dataset)

-In this step, the user practically decides which barcodes would be used for training the model.
+In this step, the user practically decides which barcodes would be used for training a model.

 The idea is that the barcode should be well represented in the original MPRA plasmid library to reliably gauge the expression of a given CRE.
 If there are too few plasmids in the first place, random chances (non sequence-specific) could take over the most variation of expression than any sequence-specific effect.